dart-lab/manual/docs/resources.md

 In **Experiment Battery** there are details of experimental tasks that lack the standardisation of materials listed under Assessments.
 Examples might include a perspective-taking task or working memory task like the N-back assessment.

 Note that for most items, we may have the manual available, but additional forms and booklets may need to be purchased for your project.
 It is your responsibility to check the content is complete before commencing your project -- you many need to order extra report forms or check games / batteries etc. Please also schedule time at the end of your data collection period to clean, and neatly store the kit.
 It is also important to check the version number/publication date, and cross-reference online to see if a newer version of a measure or assessment exists, e.g. ADOS-G vs. ADOS-2.

-## Toys & technology available to use

-_By Maggi Laurie_

-You can find a list of toys and technology available to DART members [on Teams here](https://uoe.sharepoint.com/:x:/r/sites/DARTlab/Shared%20Documents/Admin%20and%20Resources/3.%20Running%20a%20project/DART%20measures%20and%20resources.xlsx?d=wec6e392d137147bbbd7b79a59d17692c&csf=1&web=1&e=QmqtSz).

-In **Toys and Games**, there are three categories: digital toys (separate from iPads), toys associated with assessments (e.g. toys from the ADOS kit which can assess symbolic play), and participant tokens (including fidgets and participant gifts).

-In **Technology** we have a census of the tech cupboard on the 5th floor.
-The categories are: video equiptment, computer equiptment, gaming equiptment, other equiptment, "things in containers" (largely misc tech paraphernalia such as headphones, hard drives, mouses etc.), and "non-tech / misc." (such as tote bags and flattened boxes).

 ## Online services: Infogram, Qualtrics etc.